fosskers/aura/doc/source/design.rst

 Size Information
 ~~~~~~~~~~~~~~~~
-If ``--verbose-size`` is passed to Aura, the following information are
+If ``--verbose-size`` is passed to Aura, the following information is
-displayed before instalation from the official repositories (may not be
+displayed before installation from the official repositories (may not be
 possible for AUR)

 .. code-block::